Guiding on Fox Glacier came alive in 1928 when the Fox Hotel first offered guided trips onto the glacier.

 Whilst we’ve grown and evolved, you’ll find we haven’t lost that ‘family feel’.
 Come and experience our friendliness and hospitality for yourself.
 We offer a full range of glacier trips for all fitness levels, budgets, and timeframes.
 Matching clients with suitable trips is our specialty.

 Remember as you go onto the glacier, you’re on an adventure which started almost 100 years ago!

-This means we offer the highest level of safety, a key part of our commitment to providing safe, enjoyable, high quality trips onto Fox Glacier.
+All of our guides are qualified or are in training for Glacier Guides certification through the internationally recognised New Zealand Mountain Guides Associations (NZMGA).
+This means we offer the highest level of safety which is a key part of our commitment to providing you a safe, enjoyable and high-quality trip onto Fox Glacier.

 We’re committed to maintaining and preserving this unique environment.
 The good news is, you’re helping, as a portion of the cost of your trip cost goes to help fund the Department of Conservation, who maintain the glacier environment for everyone to enjoy!
 How cool!

 At Fox Glacier Guiding, we work hard to create an environment where our people love to come to work.
 It’s a family kind of environment and although we work hard, we also have a lot of fun.
 We’re a close-knit team, working together in a small town and we’re passionate about the product we deliver and the environment we work and play in.